Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Problem Formulation

 We do not focus on the bandit formalism itself nor bandit algorithms in this work.
 Rather, our goal is to investigate intrinsic rewards and their utility for learning multiple predictions, in the simplest setting in which we can obtain meaningful insights: a bandit-like setting.
 Our choice of bandit algorithm, therefore, is simply to facilitate this investigation, rather than investigate the properties of the bandit algorithms themselves.
 We use two different bandit algorithms---a Gradient Bandit and an extension of Dynamic Thompson Sampling (DTS)---so as to ensure our conclusions are not due primarily to the choice of bandit algorithm.
 We describe these two algorithms below, as well as the reasons for choosing them.

 We cannot simply pick any bandit algorithm, as our prediction learning setting differs from the usual multi-armed bandit setting in at least two ways.
 First, the distributions of the targets are non-stationary.
-Second, our objective is to minimize error across all learners, but we only see an intrinsic reward corresponding to the target we selected for that step.
-The first problem has been studied under dynamic bandits, also called restless bandits.
+Non-stationary learning problems have been studied under dynamic bandits, also called restless bandits.
 The general problem setting is known to be hard, but under some restrictions, some progress can be made.
 Some algorithms assume piecewise stationarity, such as Discounted UCB or Sliding-Window UCB \citep{garivier2011upper}, or those with a variation budget, which is used to decide how to restart stationary bandit algorithms \citep{besbes2014stochastic}.
-More suitable for our setting is work assuming restrictions on drift, such as Brownian motion, including State-Oblivious UCB \citep{slivkins2008adapting} and Dynamic Thompson Sampling (DTS) \citep{gupta2011thompson}, or State-Oblivious UCB \citep{slivkins2008adapting} and the Gradient Bandit \cite{sutton2018reinforcement}.
+More suitable for our setting is work assuming restrictions on drift, such as Brownian motion, including State-Oblivious UCB \citep{slivkins2008adapting} and Dynamic Thompson Sampling (DTS) \citep{gupta2011thompson}, or State-Oblivious UCB \citep{slivkins2008adapting} and the Gradient Bandit \citep{sutton2018reinforcement}.

-The need to minimize error across all learners---our second issue---is related to partial monitoring (see \citep{lattimore2019cleaning} for an overview).
+Second, our objective is to minimize error across all learners, but we only see an intrinsic reward corresponding to the target we selected for that step.
+The need to minimize error across all learners---our second issue---is related to partial monitoring (see \citet{lattimore2019cleaning} for an overview).
 In partial monitoring, the learning system only receives limited feedback about the true loss incurred.
 For our prediction setting, the true loss is the MSE over all the predictions.
 The feedback is only about the prediction for the action selected, and, depending on the intrinsic reward, it is a noisy and indirect measure of the MSE for that prediction.
-In general partial monitoring is hard; to the best of our knowledge, current algorithms rely on finite outcomes and involve estimating distributions over outcomes.
+Partial monitoring encompasses a wide range of problems, but it is difficult to develop algorithms and regret bounds for the fully general setting.
+To the best of our knowledge, current algorithms rely on finite outcomes and involve estimating distributions over outcomes.
 Given the difficulty of even that restricted setting, the additional complication of non-stationarity does not as yet seem to have been tackled.